Supreme Court clears the way for development of South Kerry Greenway | RadioKerry.ie

 The other appeal by Peter Sweetman and James Clifford argued that the High Court erred in a number of aspects in its judgment.

 However, the Supreme Court last night rejected both applications for leave to appeal against the decision of the High Court.
-In its determination it said the applicants did not identify precisely how it is alleged that the High Court judge erred in law.
-Additionally, it said it had not been submitted that what Kerry County Council or An Board Pleanála did was actually wrong in law.
+In its determination, it said the applicants did not identify precisely how it is alleged that the High Court judge erred in law.
+Additionally, it said it had not been submitted that what Kerry County Council or An Bórd Pleanála did was actually wrong in law.

 This clears the way for the way for development of the South Kerry Greenway after many years of planning.

-Kerry County Council said it warmly welcomes the decision of the court and looks forward to the commencement of construction of the South Kerry Greenway at the earliest opportunity and ensuring delivery of an enormously important amenity for the county.
+Kerry County Council said it warmly welcomes the decision of the court, looks forward to the commencement of construction of the South Kerry Greenway at the earliest opportunity, and ensuring delivery of an enormously important amenity for the county.